chrisdew/protobuf/README.md

 New Maintainer Required
 -----------------------

-Due to the amount of changes required to make protobuf work with Node v0.11.13+, and my increasing distaste for C++ (but not C), I have decided to step down from maintaing this project (and all my other C++ npm modules).
+Due to the amount of changes required to make protobuf work with Node v0.11.13+, and my increasing distaste for C++ (but not plain C, of course), I have decided to step down from maintaing this project (and all my other C++ npm modules).

 If someone would like to take over as maintainer of protobuf, please contact me.